lauren4c/bloc-chat-react/README.md

-Script[it] was created with HTML, CSS, JavaScript, JSX, and, of course, React.
+Script[it] is an SPA created with HTML, CSS, JavaScript, JSX, Firebase, and React.
 Custom CSS design written on a Grid Template.
 A responsive, Flexbox version is in the works.
 See it live via Netlify: https://scriptit.netlify.com/

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).